-The Platteville Public Library is accepting applications for a Library Specialist – Youth Services Team.
+The Platteville Public Library is accepting applications for a Library Specialist – Youth Services

 The library is seeking a friendly and outgoing individual with demonstrated youth services skills.
 This person will work with Youth Services staff to assist patrons, plan and promote events, and maintain library collections.
 The ideal candidate for this position will have experience working with children and families, excellent customer service skills, and a passion for literacy and community engagement.
-Work includes evenings and weekends in rotation.

 Two years of study at an accredited college, university, or technical school.

 20 hours/week.
 Work includes evenings and weekends in rotation.

 Qualified persons should submit:

 - Completed City of Platteville Employment Application, available at platteville.org/jobs.

 Electronic applications are encouraged and should be sent to email@example.com.

 Paper applications are acceptable and should be sent to